CluckeyMcCormick/fictional-guacamole/scripts/Blender/animations/README.md

 ### `fall.py`
 A static pose that's meant to be our fall animation.
 This is one is incredibly lazy, I'll admit it.
 Animation is not my strong suit, my passion, or even a passing interest.

+### `flee.py`
+An animation for whenever the Pawn is fleeing in terror from something.
+Just the walk animation, but now with the addition of some flailing arms it's a bit different.
+This is the first one where the Pawn has Pac-man arms, mostly because I'm lazy.